The Global Intellectual Property Academy

 The participants in each of the GIPA classes must be officials of intellectual property offices of their respective governments, or of the agencies of their governments that are responsible for enforcement, patent, trademark, or copyright policies.

 The Enforcement Programs are designed to focus on topics of criminal, civil, customs and border enforcement.
 These programs are technical and include a comprehensive course agenda.

 The Patent Programs are designed to focus on topics that include administration, budgeting, examination procedures and industrial procedures.
 The patent program goals are to share best practices and therefore improve patent quality around the world.

 The Trademark Programs are designed to focus on administration, budgeting, recruitment, training, and treaty protocol.
 These programs provide discussions and case studies on examination procedures.

 The Copyright Programs include challenging issues that are discussed with leading professionals in their field.
 The program includes topics such as exclusive rights, fair use, liability and piracy.

 For more information on these topics and more please check the schedule.

 |GIPA Program Schedule|

-USPTO IPR Training and Enforcement program listings are now available at www.usipr.gov.
-To view a list of USPTO programs at usipr.gov simply select "U.S. Patent and Trademark Office" from the drop-down box located in the upper-right hand corner of the usipr.gov homepage.
+USPTO IPR Training and Enforcement program listings are now available at usipr.uspto.gov.
+To view a list of USPTO programs at usipr.uspto.gov simply select "U.S. Patent and Trademark Office" from the "Activity Agency" drop-down box.
 Find information on past and upcoming programs from federal agencies.